mymanerik/Conversational-Intent-Model-Analyzer/README.md

 Data Analysis Expertise: It uses pandas and Plotly to structure and visualize a dataset, a key skill for the role.

-This project reflects my understanding of the need for continuous Improvement, one of Drips' core values.
-By building a tool that allows for the direct comparison and analysis of different AI models, it demonstrates a proactive, data-driven approach to enhancing the quality of AI-powered conversations.
+By building a tool that allows for the direct comparison and analysis of different AI models, this project demonstrates a proactive, data-driven approach to enhancing the quality of AI-powered conversations.